Paul Osam: Career

 After some quiet years for St Pats, Osam captained the side to the League Cup in 2001.
 Season 2001–02 saw Saints once again finish top of the league.
 However the club was docked 15 points for fielding an unregistered player, Charles Livingstone Mbabazi.
 Despite the club's protests that there was no intention to mislead (Mbabazi had already been playing for the Saints for a number of seasons) and a report from the FAI saying that there were numerous other errors in other clubs' players' registrations, the points deduction remained - although league winners' medals were awarded to the players.

 The Champions League place was given to Shelbourne FC but St Pat's maintain that they are the sole and rightful league winners in 2002.
 In April of that year, Osam was awarded a testimonial by St Pats.
 Former player Paul McGrath played for the first time in years to show the esteem Paul is held with in Irish football.
 In June 2002 Osam scored at HNK Rijeka in the 2002 UEFA Intertoto Cup.

 After Pats progressed on away goals he again netted in the next round in the home tie against K.A.A.
 Gent.

 Under new manager Eamonn Collins, Osam captained St. Pats to win another FAI League Cup in 2003 and they reached the final of the FAI Cup final later that season.
 However St. Pats lost and the FAI Cup eluded Osam again.
 When he retired from football in 2004, he had won every honour in Irish football bar the FAI Cup.

 Throughout his career, Osam was heavily pushed for inclusion in the Republic of Ireland national football team.
 However, as neither Jack Charlton nor Mick McCarthy capped any player from the League of Ireland during their tenure, Paul had to contend himself with captaining the League of Ireland XI on many occasions.

 After his retirement, St. Pats vowed to keep Osam on the staff and he took a position as manager of the club's Under 21 side.
 He combined this with his media work for TV3.

 In January 2008, he left St. Pats for a coaching role with Bray Wanderers.
 In 2010, Osam left his role with Bray Wanderers.

+In August 2025, the FAI announced that Osam would move from his role as head coach of the Republic of Ireland under-16 team to lead the Republic of Ireland under-17 team.

 Personal life

-Osam is married and has a son Evan who is a current Republic of Ireland youth international and plays for UCD AFC.
+Osam is married and has a son Evan who is a former Republic of Ireland youth international and plays for Bray Wanderers.
+Evan previously played for Shamrock Rovers, Shelbourne, and UCD.